 Looking ahead, you may find yourself implementing distance learning techniques in future semesters.
 This will provide effective, engaging ways to reach students while also ensuring that when a health crisis interrupts the world again, higher education—much like the memory immune response—will exhibit a quicker, more robust response the second time around.

-The current coronavirus pandemic is affecting many aspects of life across the U.S., including education and work.
-As of March 2020, more than 200 universities are canceling in-person classes to help contain the COVID-19 outbreak, leaving many educators scrambling to make the move to teaching online.
+The current coronavirus pandemic has affected many aspects of life across the U.S., including education and work.
+As of March 2020, more than 200 universities had canceled in-person classes to help contain the COVID-19 outbreak, leaving many educators scrambling to make the move to teaching online.